technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // Syntax #2
 //
 // This syntax can be only be used for function argument declaration.
 It takes a
 // Variadic Generic and transforms it into a variadic function argument.
+Parame-
+// ters passed to this variadic argument does not have to be all of the same
+// type.
 //
 // func someFunc(_ ts: T...)
 // =============================================================================

 extension Variadic {
-  // --- Initializer #3 - `ts` is a tuple of some arity
+  // --- Initializer #3
+  // `ts` is a tuple of some arity
   //
   // Users of this function pass a variable number of arguments, as if this was
   // a "standard" variadic function
   //
   // Definition of both Initializer #3 and #4 will lead to "error: ambiguous use
-  // of 'init'
+  // of 'init' when initializing `Variadic`
   //
   init(_ a: A, _ b: B, _ ts: T...) { }

-  // --- Initializer #4 - `allElements` is a tuple of some arity + 2
+  // --- Initializer #4
+  // `allElements` is a tuple of some arity + 2
   //
   // Users of this function must pass at least two arguments
   //
   // Definition of both Initializer #3 and #4 will lead to "error: ambiguous use
-  // of 'init'
+  // of 'init' when initializing `Variadic`
   //
   init(_ allElements: AllElements...) { }
 }